02.09.2022 | Test your energy knowledge

 B – It produces more power in winter than a plant in the lowlands.

 During the winter, Switzerland produces significantly less power than it consumes.
 This lacking power in winter has to be imported.
 The situation will intensify in the upcoming years when the Swiss nuclear plants are taken off grid.
 It is therefore important to find solutions for the production of additional power from renewable sources during the winter.
-The large-scale, alpine power plant in the Glarus Alps will make a contribution: It will generate 50 per cent of its production during the winter.
+The large-scale, alpine power plant in the Glarus Alps will make a contribution: It supplies three times more electricity in the winter months than a comparable plant in the lowlands.

 10. What can you do with a kilowatt-hour of solar power?